Legalising a Dutch document with an apostille

 The Apostille Convention does not apply to:

-- documents issued by diplomatic or consular officials, such as a declaration or certificate of unmarried status from a foreign embassy in the Netherlands;
+- documents issued by diplomatic or consular officials, such as a Ongehuwdverklaring (Certificate of Non-Impediment) from a foreign embassy in the Netherlands;

 - documents for commercial transactions or customs declarations.

 Legalisation with an apostille from the district court

 You can apply for an apostille for your Dutch document from any district court.